-A premises liability case examines whether the property owner neglected their duty of care.
-The duty of care exists whether the harmful risks gets created by natural or man-made conditions.
-Failure to carry out this duty is usually seen as negligence.
+A premises liability case is a personal injury case about whether the property owner neglected their duty of care.
+The duty of care exists whether the risk comes from natural or man-made conditions.
+Failure to heed this duty is usually seen as negligence.
 However, a property owner is not wholly guilty of negligence if they put up a sign warning their guests of risky conditions.

-Sustaining an injury on someone else’s property can be very devastating.
+Sustaining an injury on someone else’s property can be devastating.
 If the injury is serious, you and your family may incur debt due to your medical bills.
 The injury may also limit your ability to work.
-This is where Abbeville Premises Liability Lawyers can help.
+This is where an Abbeville premises liability lawyer from our firm can help.

-If you have sustained any injuries on another person’s property, we can help you seek fair compensation.
-To get a free case evaluation, give us a call at Laborde Earles Injury Lawyer at (337) 777-7777 today.
+If you sustained any injuries on another person’s property, we can help you seek fair compensation.
+We can offer you a free case evaluation.

 For a free legal consultation with a premises liability lawyer serving Abbeville, call (337) 777-7777